Pershing Square (Los Angeles): 21st century

-Pershing Square regularly hosts seasonal events such as a temporary Ice rink in the winter and DTLA Proud Festival and live concert performances in the summer.
+The park regularly hosts seasonal events such as a temporary Ice rink in the winter and DTLA Proud Festival and live concert performances in the summer.

-In 2023, a three phase renovation and construction kicked off to be completed by the 2028 Summer Olympics being held in Los Angeles.
+In 2023, a three phase renovation and construction kicked off to be completed by the 2028 Summer Olympics.
 Phase one includes new glass elevators to the underground parking garage and new landscaping on the western side of the plaza.
 Phase 1b will address the interior knoll.
 Phase two and three will remove the garage ramps and improve access to the plaza, removing pavement walls and installing shade trees.
 Renovation design was completed by Agence Ter and Salt Landscape Architects.
-The total cost is estimated at $110 million dollars.
+The total cost is estimated at $110 million.

+In June 2024, Los Angeles City Councilmember Kevin de León introduced a motion to rename the park "Biddy Mason Park" after Biddy Mason, a formerly enslaved woman who became a local prominent nurse, real estate entrepreneur, philanthropist, and founder of the First African Methodist Episcopal Church of Los Angeles.
+The motion stalled in committee, but would later be reintroduced by de León's successor, Ysabel Jurado, in August 2026.
+The city council unanimously approved the motion in September 2026.

 Public art

-Permanent and temporary public art has been placed in Pershing Square since 1900, beginning with Los Angeles' oldest public art sculpture, the Spanish American War Memorial.
+Permanent and temporary public art has been placed in the park since 1900, beginning with Los Angeles' oldest public art sculpture, the Spanish American War Memorial.